-The Department of Veterans Affairs established the VA’s MS Centers of Excellence (MSCoE) in 2003.
+In 2003, the VA established the MS Centers of Excellence (MSCoE).
 The organization is dedicated to furthering understanding of MS and its impact on Veterans, and to promoting research into the causes of and treatments for MS. Under its umbrella, a network of around 70 regional programs strives to minimize disability and maximize quality of life for Veterans with MS. They also answer common questions about MS and military service.

 In 2019, the National MS Society signed a memorandum of agreement with the MSCoE.
 Through this partnership, we improve care, expand resources and provide education and support for Veterans living with MS and their families.